inoxio/ansible-role-proxmox-vms/README.md

 Add new ubuntu distribution
 ------------

 To add a new ubuntu distribution you have to:
-* Add the distribution to default/main.yml in `deployments` section (including paths for kernel and initrd files).
-* You can add the deploy-args-file in templates directory.
+* You can add the deploy-args file in templates directory.
 E.g. deploy-args-cosmic.j2.
 But this is optional.
-You have to add a path to the deploy-args-file to the vm definition in the playbook (see vm2_name in the playbook example).
-If no path is stated, the template deploy-args file will be taken.
+The role tries to find a deploy-args file named like the given distribution name and if it can't find it the default preseed file will be taken.
 * You can add preseed-file in files directory.
 E.g. ubuntu-cosmic.seed.
 But this is optional.
-You have to add a path to the preseed-file to the vm definition in the playbook (see vm2_name in the playbook example).
-If no path is stated, the template preseed-file will be taken.
+The role tries to find a preseed file named like the given distribution name and if it can't find it the default preseed file will be taken.

 Deploy Arguments
 ------------

 The deploy-args-file delivers necessary settings for an unattended ubuntu installation.
 These settings could be delivered by the preseed-file itself, but since the deploy-args file is a jinja2 file (see jinja2 documentation: http://jinja.pocoo.org/docs/2.10/) you can code which settings should be used for given parameters.
 You can also include other files.
 And use ansible variables to make the settings dependending on the vm definition.
 E.g. locale={{ item.value.locale }}.UTF-8.
 If the local is en_US, jinja2 replaces it to locale=en_US.UTF-8